Approximating Persistent Homology for Large Datasets: Introduction

-The classical statistical technique of {\em bootstrapping} successfully extracts meaningful information on a larger sample from a collection of repeated, smaller samples drawn from the larger sample \citep{efron1992bootstrap}.
-This approach has been studied in various other existing work in topological data analysis \citep{fasy2014confidence}.
-Notably, \cite{chazal-2015-subsampling} have studied the behavior of the average {\em persistence landscape}---a vector representation of persistence diagrams \citep{bubenik2015statistical}---computed from subsamples and found that the empirical average landscape accurately approximates the true mean landscape.
-More recently, \cite{solomon2021geometry} propose the notion of {\em distributed persistence} to describe the topology of a dataset, which relies on subsampling.
-Distributed persistence produces a collection of persistence diagrams of smaller subsets, rather than a single one computed on the large dataset; this collection has been shown to be stable to outliers and possess desirable inverse properties.
-A limitation to both of these subsampling approaches, however, is the challenge of interpretability in the final invariant representation of the data.
-Although vectorization methods for persistence diagrams provide the benefit of representing the topological information of datasets in a usable vector form for classical statistical theory as well as current machine learning algorithms, it is often difficult to extract the intuition that persistence diagrams themselves carry from their vector representation.
+The technique of multiple subsampling for persistent homology was first studied by \citet{chazal-2015-subsampling} and focused on \emph{persistence landscapes}, which are the earliest vector representations of persistence diagrams \citep{bubenik2015statistical}.
+The main idea is to randomly sample multiple smaller subsets from a large dataset and compute the average persistence landscape from these subsets as an approximation of the persistence landscape of the entire dataset.
+However, persistence landscapes are only one of many vector representations of persistence diagrams, and vectorizations in general may not be the most desirable representation for all applications.
+For example, one limitation is the lack of interpretability of vectorized persistence diagrams: although vectorization methods provide the benefit of representing the topological information of datasets in a usable vector form for classical statistical theory as well as current machine learning algorithms, it is often difficult to extract the intuition that persistence diagrams themselves carry from their vector representation.
 Similarly, it is difficult to ascertain the global topological behavior of a larger dataset from a collection of smaller persistence diagrams when working with complex data.